Cyber Attacks | No Business Is Safe

 November 26, 2019

-Cyber-attacks and Data Breaches in Australia are on the rise, with current statistics showing that businesses are one third more likely to experience a data breach then they were in 2014.
+Cyber-attacks and Data Breaches in Australia are on the rise, with current statistics showing that businesses are one third more likely to experience a data breach than they were in 2014.

 On February 23, 2018 the Privacy Amendment (Notifiable Data Breaches) Act 2017 came into effect.
 This legislation requires Australian businesses that have been affected by a serious data breach to report to the Office of the Australian Information Commissioner (OAIC) and to notify all customers whose information may have been compromised.
 If the organisation does not comply, heavy penalties can be applied.
 The OAIC reveals that almost 1000 data breaches were notified from April 2018 to March 2019, with 60% being linked to malicious or criminal attacks and just over one third due to human error.